 Scientist specializing in cell and molecular biology supporting Translational Research by mechanism-of-action studies and defining biomarker strategies.
 Contributions involve expertise in enzyme and cell-based assays to the application of protein and nucleic acid technologies.
 Participates in activities such as vector design and generation, transient and stable cell transfection & transduction and cell-based functional assays.
 Experience with primary cell culture, co-cultures, flow cytometry and inducible gene silencing are a plus.
 Organisatorial skills, flexibility and coordination between different projects are also required.

-Contractor will have basic knowledge of oncogenic/immunological signaling pathways and actively follows the scientific literature.
+basic knowledge of oncogenic/immunological signaling pathways and actively follows the scientific literature.
 The contractor will use cutting-edge techniques to address questions of drug mechanism of action, differentiation and resistance using primarily in vitro models.
 Will be responsible for well-defined and controlled experiments being mindful of translational relevance; Responsible for experimental design, troubleshooting and interpretation of results.
 Contractor will keep an electronic laboratory notebook and write non-clinical pharmacology study reports.

 1. Assay development to support biomarker strategies for clinical trials